Uskmouth power stations: Uskmouth B

 Uskmouth B power station (or Uskmouth Power as it is now known) was authorised in May 1957 and built in 1959.
-It has a generating capacity of 363 MW, which is enough to power 360,000 homes, or the surrounding area of Newport.
-The electricity is provided by three 110 MW generating sets.
+It had a generating capacity of 363 MW, which is enough to power 360,000 homes, or the surrounding area of Newport.
+The electricity was provided by three 110 MW generating sets.
 Uskmouth B was one of the CEGB’s twenty steam power stations with the highest thermal efficiency at the time; in 1963–4 the thermal efficiency was 32.15 per cent, 32.72 per cent in 1964–5, and 32.89 per cent in 1965–6.
-The pulverised fuel boilers were capable of delivering 324.0 kg/s of steam at 103.4 bar and 538 °C. It is situated in an essential position for the National Grid, as there are very few power stations situated in the south of Wales.
+The pulverised fuel boilers were capable of delivering 324.0 kg/s of steam at 103.4 bar and 538 °C. It was situated in an essential position for the National Grid, as there are very few power stations situated in the south of Wales.
 The annual electricity output of Uskmouth B was:

+It was officially opened on Friday June 14 1963 by David Lewis, 1st Baron Brecon, it had cost £19.5m.

 Initially operated by the Central Electricity Generating Board, the station's operations were handed over to National Power with privatisation in 1990.
 The station was then closed in 1995.
 But in 1998, it was purchased by AES.
 The station was given a £120 million refurbishment to bring it up to date with legislative requirements.
 New environmental equipment was installed and it was given a refurbishment which is thought to have extended the station's life by 25 years.
 The station's generating capacity was also increased to 393 MW.
 In 2001 the work was completed and the station was reopened.
 However, only a year later the plant passed into receivership, but had a brief period of operating in the winter between 2003 and 2004.
 In June 2004 the station was put back into full operation, when it was bought by Welsh Power, who were then known as Carron Energy.
 Welsh Power sold it to SSE (Scottish and Southern Energy plc) in 2009 for £27m.
-In April 2013 one of the three remaining blocks was closed, so the power station has now a remaining generation capacity of 260 MW.
+In April 2013 one of the three remaining blocks was closed, leaving the power station with a remaining generation capacity of 260 MW.